The double dihedral Dunkl total angular momentum algebra: Acknowledgements

 \section{Acknowledgements}

 Part of the results of this paper appeared in the doctoral thesis of ALR.
-The authors, and ALR in particular, wish to thank Kieran Calvert and Martina Balagovi\'c for many insightful comments given during the thesis defence.
-MDM gladly acknowledges the support of the special research fund (BOF) from Ghent University [BOF20/PDO/058].
-The research of ALR was supported in part by the EOS Research Project [grant number 30889451] and by a scholarship from the Fonds de recherche du Québec – Nature et technologies [grant number 270527].
-RO was supported by a postdoctoral fellowship, fundamental research, of the Research Foundation -- Flanders (FWO), number 12Z9920N.
+The authors, and ALR in particular, wish to thank Kieran Calvert and Martina Balagovi\'c for many insightful comments on the research presented here given in the course of the thesis evaluation.
+Finally, we thank the referees for their comments.